-- 1. All competitions must be completed by October 25.
+- 1. All competitions must be completed in accordance with the schedule of competition.
 Any competition not completed by this date will be treated as "no competition" for all teams in determining the final group standings. - 2.
 The SCGA must be notified of the schedule change as soon as possible.